What to Measure and How to Track the Most Important Sales Metrics

 Surprisingly (today I actually see it's not that surprising), I saw that the effort indicators didn't show me what I really needed to see.

-The same logic applied to emails.
-Regardless of whether they were customized for the customer or not, the result also varied widely.
+The same logic applies to emails.
+Regardless of whether they were customized for the customer, the results also varied widely.

 Even with the data screaming that something was wrong, I insisted on following the formula I had learned.
 We set daily goals for the team based on effort metrics and asked for those results every day.

-The team also worked with productivity metrics, but in the end, the management process was very much based on the activities performed daily.
-The result: the volume of calls and emails sent did not impact as much as we imagined in the number of scheduled meetings.
+The team also tracked productivity metrics, but in the end, the management process was largely based on daily activities.
+The result: the volume of calls and emails sent did not have as much impact on the number of scheduled meetings as we imagined.

-Does this mean that the team should make a low volume of calls, send fewer emails, and do fewer operational activities?
+Does this mean that the team should make fewer calls, send fewer emails, and perform fewer operational activities?
 Not necessarily.
 The message that was jumping in our faces was: focus more time on productivity metrics.

-If your pre-salesperson (whether SDR or BDR) aims to generate two meetings a day, it doesn't matter if he calls 50x or 10x.
-However, once you define that he will perform 15 activities a day (since his effort KPIs show that this is the volume needed to schedule meetings), he will tend not to go further if necessary.
+If your pre-salesperson (whether SDR or BDR) aims to generate two meetings a day, it doesn't matter if they call 50x or 10x.
+However, once you define that he will perform 15 activities a day (since his effort KPIs indicate this is the volume needed to schedule meetings), he tends not to go beyond that.

-At the same time, if he has hit the scheduling goal, he will always feel pressured to do the activities anyway, because he is also forced to do it.
+At the same time, if he has hit the scheduling goal, he will always feel pressured to do the activities anyway, because he is also forced to do them.

 This means that if, on average, you hire 10 new salespeople per year, only 7 will remain in your company (remembering that we are talking about the American market).